GUI Knowledge Bench: Revealing the Knowledge Gap of VLMs in GUI Tasks: GUI Knowledge Bench

 \textbf{Task Collection and Curation.} To construct the evaluation set, we first have human annotators design an initial set of seed questions based on the collected GUI screenshots.
 We then leverage GPT-5 to expand this pool with additional candidate questions, increasing diversity while maintaining relevance.
-Questions that can be answered based solely on the text, without viewing the screenshot, are removed using Qwen 2.5VL to ensure visual understanding is necessary.
+Questions that can be answered based solely on the text, without viewing the screenshot, are removed using Qwen-2.5-VL-7B to ensure the necessity and relevance to the screenshots.
 Finally, the remaining questions are manually verified for correctness, and relevant regions in the screenshots are annotated to support precise visual grounding.
-This pipeline ensures that the evaluation focuses on interface perception knowledge rather than being confounded by grounding or annotation errors.
+This pipeline ensures that the evaluation focuses on interface knowledge knowledge rather than being confounded by grounding or reasoning.